-The decline in the use of psychiatric hospital beds, since the 1950s, has provided the opportunity for the creation of a number of alternatives to the hospital for acute treatment.
+The decline in the use of psychiatric hospital beds, since the 1950s, has provided the opportunity for the creation of a number of alternatives to the hospital for acute treatment, such as psychiatric residential treatment centers for bipolar disorder, schizophrenia, schizoaffective, and other serious mental illnesses.
 Small, open-door, non-coercive, domestic settings providing similar services to those in a psychiatric hospital unit have been operating for decades in many places around the world including Boulder, Colorado; Vancouver, British Columbia; Trieste, Italy; and cities in the Netherlands.
 These alternative settings are in the same tradition as the York Retreat – small, normalizing facilities that are un-locked and genuinely in the community, allowing the resident to stay in touch with his or her relatives, friends, work and social life.
 They are more flexible and non-coercive than hospital wards and more likely to be based on peer relationships than on hierarchical power structures.
 They offer opportunities to residents to be involved in the operation of the living and treatment environment.
 Since the cost is lower than hospital care, the pace of treatment in the alternative setting need not be as rapid, making it possible to offer a more quiet form of genuine asylum.

 The recent growth in the use of alternative settings of this type in Britain is a trend which has been stimulated by the closure of psychiatric hospitals and encouraged by the emergence of the recovery model which emphasizes the importance of patient empowerment and interpersonal support.
 In line with this focus, alternatives to the hospital offer a treatment approach in which coercion and paternalism are reduced and peer support is fostered.
-They offer a treatment atmosphere with more autonomy for residents and staff.
+They offer mental health facilities with more autonomy for residents and staff.
 Important benefits include their cost-effectiveness, greater emphasis on human interaction rather than medication, and improved user-satisfaction.

 We should be aware, however, that in the U.S. there is often a drive to increase the size of such residential facilities, lock the doors, and introduce the use of seclusion and restraints –a reflection of the tension between the drive to security and cost-efficiency, on the one hand, and human-scale, personalized care on the other.